Do Go On - 127 - Escape From Colditz Castle

 It takes ages, but it fit the lock perfectly.

-he was able to find
+he was able to find that the manhole led to a sewer

-that the manhole led to a sewer which went underneath the thick courtyard walls and then
+which went underneath the thick courtyard walls

-underneath a lawn above which is soft ground that you could dig through.
-The only problem
+and then underneath a lawn above of which is soft ground

-was that the lawn was patrolled by a German soldier.
-To get around this, they brought the
+The only problem was that the lawn was patrolled by a German soldier.

-soldier with 500 marks to leave his post that night.
+To get around this, they bribe the soldier with 500 marks to leave his post that night.

 How did they have money?

-They got a bit of money and throughout this they're being sent packages from back home.
+And throughout this, they're being sent packages from back home.

-You know what I would have expected an Nazi to do in that case was be just to take the money and kill them
+You know what I would have expected a Nazi to do in that case?

-Yeah, I'll take that, Brian.
+Yeah, yeah, I'll take that bribe.

-Matt, hashtag Not All Nazis.
+Matt, hashtag not all Nazis.

 Come on, Matt.